Goodness-of-fit test for multi-layer stochastic block models: Conclusion

-Huan Qing was supported by the Scientific Research Foundation of Chongqing University of Technology (Grant No. 2024ZDR003) and the Science and Technology Research Program of Chongqing Municipal Education Commission (Grant No. KJQN202401168).
+\bmhead{Acknowledgements} Qing's work was sponsored by the Scientific Research Foundation of Chongqing University of Technology (Grant No. 2024ZDR003), and the Science and Technology Research Program of Chongqing Municipal Education Commission (Grant No. KJQN202401168). \bmhead{Author Contributions} Huan Qing: Conceptualization, Methodology, Investigation, Software, Formal analysis, Data curation, Writing-original draft, Writing-reviewing \& editing, Funding acquisition.